fiflaren/strapi-blurbase64/README.md

 # Strapi plugin strapi-blurbase64

+### This is a fork of https://github.com/emil-petras/strapi-blurhash, thanks to Emil Petraš, the author of the original package, for their work

 A plugin for <a href="https://github.com/strapi/strapi">Strapi CMS</a> that generates blur base 64 for your uploaded images

 ## Installation